by Greg Hertzke, co-founder and CEO

 The blog started with essays from Greg, but we look forward to expanding the blog to include the research and essays from many more writers along with news, book reviews, case studies and much, much more.
 The podcast will take the long-form discussion to learn from the artists creating the future of work.

 We will explore the many topics related to the new era of work with the leading psychologists, scientists, engineers, designers, entrepreneurs, artists, writers, political leaders, community leaders, etc.

 We will talk about the hidden struggles and explore the new paths that the most ambitious of entrepreneurs and artists are undertaking.
 We will talk about their innovation and the resulting opportunities that suddenly open up from that innovation.
 We will talk about the best companies and how they create amazing cultures around their artists.

-Yes, the bots are going to eat many - maybe even the majority - of the 'operate the system' jobs that we know today.
+Yes, the bots are going to eat many - maybe even the majority - of the jobs that we know today.
 We are determined to find the solutions during this transition.
 Why?

 Because -- at our core -- we are not workerbots.
 When we don't have to operate the machines, we get to be more human.

 We are passionate students of the art and science of optimal experience.
 Here are just some of the researchers, entrepreneurs, authors, and overall amazing artists that we love most...

 Mihaly Csikszentmihalyi, Daniel Kahneman, Chip Conley, Kelly McGonigal, Abraham Maslow, Viktor Frankl, Frederic Laloux, Steven Kotler, Martin Seligman, Brené Brown, Tal Ben-Shahar, Jane McGonical, Herb Kelleher, Colleen Barrett, Richard Branson, Susan Cain, Ed Catmull, Simon Sinek, Steven Pressfield, Seth Godin and many, many more.